bahmutov/cypress-examples/docs/recipes/map-input-values.md

 # Map input values

-Let's grab all input fields and see if we can confirm their values.
+Let's grab all input fields and see if we can confirm their values. 📺 Watch this recipe explained in the video [Map Input Elements Values](https://youtu.be/OmVzv6pJN6I).

 <!-- fiddle Map input values -->